Diamondbacks vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ketel Marte and the Arizona Diamondbacks square off against the Chicago White Sox and starter Jose Urena on Tuesday at 7:40 PM ET at Guaranteed Rate Field.
+The Arizona Diamondbacks and Christian Walker will square off against the Chicago White Sox and Andrew Benintendi on Wednesday at 2:10 PM ET, in the second of a three-game series at Guaranteed Rate Field.

-Bookmakers list the Diamondbacks as -145 moneyline favorites, while giving the underdog White Sox +120 moneyline odds to win.
-A 9.5-run total has been listed for this game.
+The Diamondbacks are -185 moneyline favorites in this matchup against the White Sox (+150).
+The total for the game has been set at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.